-Food will adhere to stainless steel but virtually slide off nonstick.
-Thus, cleanup can take more effort with stainless steel cookware compared to cleaning nonstick cookware.
+Food can adhere to stainless steel.
+If you’re not taking steps to avoid food sticking, cleanup can take more effort with stainless steel cookware compared to cleaning nonstick cookware.

 Nonstick is super easy to clean by hand while stainless steel may need soaking and scrubbing, depending on what you cooked in it last.
 Avoid scratchy scourers or cleaners and look for non-abrasive types to keep the finish looking its best in both cases.

 However, if you prefer to use a dishwasher, you will have less worry of damage with stainless steel pan vs nonstick pan.
 Manufacturers rate nonstick cookware as dishwasher-safe, but hand washing is recommended in the likelihood of knocks and harsh detergents from the dishwasher compromising the coating.

 Can I recycle them?

 Both can be recycled.
 How you do this will depend on the facilities available where you live.
 Metal recyclers are the places that accept used cookware – I cover this in my article on how to discard old cookware.

 Because of the lengthy manufacturing process in its creation, stainless steel is typically more expensive than nonstick cookware.
 But it is an investment that should last you for years and years.